-Table 22 Regional Target-Funded Roadway Project Metrics Related to Clean Air/Clean Communities Performance
+Table 22Regional Target-Funded Roadway Project Metrics Related toClean Air/Clean Communities Performance

-Metric Value Annual kilograms of CO 2 reduced 13,724,400 kilograms Annual kilograms of other emissions (VOCs, NOx, and CO) reduced 22,200 kilograms
+Metric Value Annual kilograms of CO 2 reduced 1,3724,400 kilograms Annual kilograms of other emissions (VOCs, NOx, and CO) reduced 22,200 kilograms Note: The group of projects reflected in this table does not include the Green I Transportation/Parking/Clean Air and Mobility investments, or Middlesex 3 TM

-Note: The group of projects reflected in this table does not include the Green Line Extension, Community Transportation/Parking/Clean Air and Mobility investments, or Middlesex 3 TMA support.
+Transportation/Parking/Clean Air and Mobility investments, or Middlesex 3 TMA support.
 It also excludes the two Major Infrastructure roadway projects that were included in the air quality modeling results in Charting Progress to 2040: Project 604996-Bridge Replacement on New Boston Street in Woburn and Project 606226-Reconstruction of Rutherford Avenue in Boston.
 These aggregate estimates is based on projected future conditions for project locations and has been rounded to the nearest hundred.

-CO = carbon monoxide.
-CO2 = carbon dioxide.
+CO = carbon monoxide. $CO_2$ = carbon dioxide.
 MPO = Metropolitan Planning Organization.NOx = nitrogen oxide.
 VOCs = Volatile organic compounds.
 Source: Boston Region MPO.